Discerning the narrative of the Fondaco dei Tedeschi murals:

 Traditionally here were two serpents wound around the wand in two semi-circles and two full circles.

 Taking the lead from Vasari, Anderson describes this child (Fig. 11) as a 'cupid tapping apples'.
-Yet what we really see is a winged babe in the vicinity of apples holding a rod or wand; a tri-referential iconograph.
-He is not 'tapping apples' because this is a still image and to make that claim is to anticipate the sequence of logical frames which we might attribute to the medium of film, but that claim cannot exist here.
+Yet what we actually see is a winged babe in the vicinity of apples holding a rod or wand; a tri-referential iconograph.
+He is not 'tapping apples' because this is a still image and to make that claim is to anticipate the sequence of logical frames which we moderns might attribute to the medium of film; but that presumption cannot exist here.

 6. The fragment representation (Fig. 12) shows the ninth labour of Hercules - the slaying of the Stymphalides of Arcadia: